mcandre/hello-vagrant/README.md

 # ABOUT

-hello-vagrant presents a small Vagrant project for Vagrant newbies.
+hello-vagrant presents a small Vagrant project for newbies to Vagrant, a way to shrink-wrap applications into a standalone, reusable environment.
 In this demonstration, users setup a virtual machine (vm) for working on Hello Vagrant, a pretend software application.

 # REQUIREMENTS

 * [Vagrant](http://www.vagrantup.com/)
 * [VirtualBox](https://www.virtualbox.org/)

-# EXAMPLE
+# DEMO

 Boot the vm in the background.